lit/lit-element/docs/_guide/properties.md

 {:.alert .alert-info}
 <div>

-**LitElement tracks reflection state during updates.** LitElement keeps track of  state information to avoid creating an infinite loop of updates between a property and an observed, reflected attribute.
+**LitElement tracks reflection state during updates.** LitElement keeps track of  state information to avoid creating an infinite loop of changes between a property and an observed, reflected attribute.

 </div>